Byron Buxton Player Props: Twins vs. Orioles

 - The 9.3 strikeouts per nine innings compiled by the Orioles pitching staff ranks seventh in MLB.

-- The Orioles have the 18th-ranked team ERA across all league pitching staffs (4.29).
+- The Orioles have a 4.34 team ERA that ranks 18th across all MLB pitching staffs.

-- Orioles pitchers combine to surrender 95 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Orioles pitchers combine to rank 20th in baseball in home runs surrendered (98 total, 1.2 per game).

-- Kremer (8-3) gets the starting nod for the Orioles in his 17th start of the season.
-He's put together a 4.50 ERA in 88 2/3 innings pitched, with 77 strikeouts.
+- The right-hander last pitched on Sunday against the Seattle Mariners, when he went seven innings, allowing two earned runs while giving up two hits.

-- In his most recent appearance on Saturday, the righty threw seven innings against the Seattle Mariners, allowing three earned runs while surrendering five hits.
+- The 26-year-old has amassed a 3.75 ERA and 8.4 strikeouts per nine innings in 14 games this season, while allowing a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.